chongjason914/kaggle-titanic/README.md

 # Titanic: Machine Learning from Disaster

 ## Introduction
-This repo contains an end-to-end analysis and solution to the [Kaggle Titanic survival prediction competition](https://www.kaggle.com/c/titanic/overview).
+This repository contains an end-to-end analysis and solution to the [Kaggle Titanic survival prediction competition](https://www.kaggle.com/c/titanic/overview).
 I have structured this notebook in such a way that it is beginner-friendly by avoiding excessive technical jargon as well as explaining in detail each step of my analysis.
 This notebook also includes brief explanations of some basic data science concepts and terminology.

 ## Project details
-The competition involves analysing features of passengers aboard the Titanic and predicting whether or not they survive the tragic shipwreck in the early 20th century.
-This is a binary classfication problem as we are classifying the outcomes of those passengers as survive or did not survive.
+The aim of the competition is simple.
+Given what we know about a passenger aboard the Titanic, can we predict whether or not this passenger has survived.
+In other words, we are training a machine learning model to learn the relationship between passenger features and their survival outcome and susbsequently make survival predictions on passenger data that our model has not been trained on.
+This is a binary classfication problem as we are classifying the outcomes of passengers as survive or did not survive.

 Below are the description of the features in the data:

 - Survival: 0 = Did not survive, 1 = Survived